sergegoussev/pysqlc/README.md

-<h1>pysql</h1>
+<h1>pysqlc</h1>

 <p>
-<b>pysql</b> is an abstraction library for SQL databases.
-Existing packages, such as <a href="https://pypi.python.org/pypi/mysqlclient">mysqlclient</a> or <a href="https://github.com/mkleehammer/pyodbc">pyodbc</a> require connections and cursors to be made in every script, each time requiring the specification of login information, the host, etc. They also are ambigious -- leaving the choice of using prepared statements or not up to you. <b>pysql</b> simplifies this and allows you to setup your connection once, and then utilize it whenever needed.
+<b>pysqlc</b> is an abstraction library for SQL databases (it stands for Python SQL connection).
+Existing packages, such as <a href="https://pypi.python.org/pypi/mysqlclient">mysqlclient</a> or <a href="https://github.com/mkleehammer/pyodbc">pyodbc</a> require connections and cursors to be made in every script, each time requiring the specification of login information, the host/server, etc. They are also ambigious—leaving the choice of using prepared statements or not up to you. <b>pysqlc</b> simplifies this and allows you to setup your connection once, and then utilize it whenever needed.
 It also enables easy use of prepared statements.
+It also faciliates working with multiple databases and makes authentication relatively simple.
 </p>

 <p>